VishalBam/weKare/README.md

 # weKare
 This Project  is for Kratin LLC Company.
 This is round-1 assignment.
-This weKare webapp is developed to give sunita sharma a healthy life The webapp include following pages:-
+This weKare webapp has been developed to give a healthy life to Sunita Sharma.
+The webapp include following pages:-
 1 Home
 2 Browse